5 Best Two-Factor Authentication (2FA) Plugins for WordPress

 1. ProfilePress 2-Factor Authentication

-ProfilePress is an excellent WordPress membership and user management plugin, and it offers 2-factor authentication as an add-on.
+ProfilePress is an excellent WordPress membership and user management plugin that offers 2-factor authentication security feature.
 With this plugin, you can implement 2FA for both administrators managing websites and users like subscribers and contributors.
-We recommend using this plugin if you are running a membership site or any website with a ton of users.
+We recommend using this plugin if you are running a membership site or any website with a lot of users.

 Let’s look at the main features of the plugin.
 When you start setting it up, it’s easy to notice that the developers have gone the extra mile to make the plugin very easy to use.